stormpath/stormpath-documentation/source/accnt_mgmt.rst

 .. only:: python

-  To create a Group using the Python SDK...
+  Here's how you can create a Group:

   .. literalinclude:: code/python/account_management/create_group_req.py
       :language: python